aihua-li12/Biclustering-SSVD/index.md

 This is an introduction page for Python package `SSVDpkg_663proj21`.

-Sparse singular value decomposition (SSVD) is an algorithm for biclustering proposed by **Biclustering via Sparse Singular Value Decomposition** written by **Mihee Lee**, **Haipeng Shen**, **Jianhua Z. Huang**, and **J.S.
-Marron** from University of North Carolina at Chapel Hill [1].
-It is realized by low-rank matrix approximation with sparsed left and right sigular vectors of original matrix.
+Sparse singular value decomposition (SSVD) is an algorithm proposed for biclustering [1], realized by low-rank matrix approximation with sparsed left and right sigular vectors of original matrix.
+Package `SSVDpkg_663proj21` provides functions to realize the SSVD algorithm in Python and optimizes the process.
+Codes are optimized by `Cython`, a C-extensions in Python.

-Package `SSVDpkg_663proj21` provides functions to realize the SSVD algorithm and optimizes the process.
-We have also provided simulation examples and data applications on the tumor dataset [2].
-Besides, comparative analysis between SSVD, SVD, and SPCA are included in the report.
-The complete analysis report is accessible on the package source page https://github.com/aihua-li12/STA663-final-project-AY.
+A complete document for package `SSVDpkg_663proj21` is accessible on https://github.com/aihua-li12/STA663-final-project-AY, where we have presented the codes optimization procedures.
+Simulation examples and real data application on a tumor dataset [2] are also included in the document.
+Besides, comparative analysis between SSVD, SVD, and SPCA are performed.

+For more information, see the package source page https://github.com/aihua-li12/STA663-final-project-AY.

 ## Basic Usage